 As the world has evolved, so too has the number of animals in the wild.
 When animals evolve in nature, this process is known as natural selection and only the strong survive as the best genetic information is passed from one generation to the next.
 However, there is another method of ensuring that a breed has specific characteristics such as size, coloring, behavior patterns, and so on.
 This is selective breeding, which is a form of artificial evolution.

-While this process follows the same concept as natural selection, man gets involved and forces the changes to occur at a different pace--in some cases the time frame is shorter, in others, it's longer.
+While this process follows the same concept as natural selection, man gets involved and forces the changes to occur at a different pace--in some cases, the time frame is shorter, in others, it's longer.
 While selective breeding may result in a "better" dog, it comes with a high risk of many health problems.
-Here are five common health problems that can occur in dogs which have been selectively bred.
+Here are five common health problems that can occur in dogs that have been selectively bred.

-There are several breeds of "pedigree" dogs that are bred specifically for their looks, such as Alaskan Malamutes and German shepherds, that may end up with walking difficulties due to selective breeding.
+There are several breeds of "pedigree" dogs that are bred specifically for their looks, such as Alaskan Malamutes and German Shepherds, that may end up with walking difficulties due to selective breeding.
 The most of common of these is hip dysplasia, which is caused by an abnormal formation of the hip joints.
-Others include elbow dysplasia and chondrodystrophia, which occurs when the cartilage grows and matures at a faster than normal rate.
+Others include elbow dysplasia and chondrodystrophy, which occurs when the cartilage grows and matures at a faster than normal rate.

 This condition makes the bones fuse together faster than they would normally, resulting in stunted growth, something that is actually sought after in many breeds.
 But at the same time, it can result in spinal injuries that are extremely painful and may lead to neurological problems.